latj/hub-spoke-microhack/README.md

 # Challenge 1: Understand Network Security Groups

+Azure Virtual Network (VNet) is the fundamental building block for your private network in Azure.
+VNet enables many types of Azure resources, such as Azure Virtual Machines (VM), to securely communicate with each other, the internet, and on-premises networks.
+VNet is similar to a traditional network that you'd operate in your own data center, but brings with it additional benefits of Azure's infrastructure such as scale, availability, and isolation.

 In the spoke vnet it is deployed a loadbalance and two VMs as backend pool. in this challange we will enable Network Security Groups (NSG) to filter the incomming traffic

 ## Task 1 : Control network access to VM with Network Security Groups